m3lnic/think-money-technical-test/README.md

 - [gin](github.com/gin-gonic/gin)

 ## Github Actions / CI/CD
 There is a very simple github actions pipeline that was created at the completion of the MVP for this task.
+It wasn't outlined in the job spec, however it provide an easy way to validate that the tests are passing.
+Additionally, due to how the the pipeline is created, we can validate that this application builds for a variety of different golang versions.

 ![Build and Test workflow state](https://github.com/m3lnic/think-money-technical-test/actions/workflows/build-and-test.yml/badge.svg)